asia-pacific-energy-research-centre/macro_variables_9th/README.md

 ### Update from finn (uses a different env file)
 You can also use the macro_variables_env environment that finn has created for his use.

-Change the names from
+Change the environment folder and environment.yml file in the steps above from:
 ```bash
 ./env and ./workflow/envs/environment.yml
 ```

-to
+to:
 ```bash
 ./macro_variables_env and ./workflow/envs/macro_variables_env.yml
 ```